Pearson-Higher-Ed/elements/misc/icomoon/how-to-add-an-icon.md

 Run `icomover.sh` script with the zip file as the argument.

+If you can't run the shell script, it:
+* unpacks the zip file
+* takes the new selection.json and moves it to replace the current on in `/misc/icomoon/`.
+* renames the `icomoon.*` fonts to `pearson-fa.*` and moves those tp replace the current fonts in `/assets/fonts/`.
-Update the  icons.md page with the new icon.

-Update /scss/_icons.scss with the new styles.
+Update the  icons.md page with the new icon, and update `/scss/_icons.scss` with the new style.

+When you PR the new icon, state in your PR message the Unicode code point for your icon (this can be found on the Font-Awesome website.
+Example: the bell icon is \f0f3.